Baldwin of Béthune: Marriage and family

 Some sources have claimed Baldwin as the ancestor of the Béthunes in Scotland, who start appearing in records there shortly after his death.
 Though some are called John, the name of one of Baldwin's brothers, and some Robert, the name of another brother, none are ever called Baldwin.

 Baldwin did in fact have a son called Baldwin, whether legitimate from a brief early marriage or illegitimate is unrecorded.
 He seems to have settled in Northamptonshire, first at Greens Norton as a tenant of his brother-in-law William Marshal the younger, by then 2nd Earl of Pembroke, and later at Gayton, where in 1240 he exercised the right of presentation though the manor was held by his cousin Robert VII, Lord of Béthune.
-He married a woman called Joan but nothing is known of any children.
+He married a woman called Joan de Traily but nothing is known of any children.
 He did not inherit the seigneurie of Chocques, which was in the hands of Baldwin's younger brother John in 1219.

 This Baldwin, described as Baldevinus filius Comitis de Albemarle, may have been the Baldwin of Béthune, who became Lord of Adrianople in the Latin Empire of Constantinople.
-Alternatively, Baldwin of Adrianople may have been a son of Cono of Béthune who held the Byzantine titles of protovestiarios and sebastokrator.
+Alternatively, Baldwin of Adrianople may have been a son of Conon of Béthune who held the Byzantine titles of protovestiarios and sebastokrator.